ea4eoz/ka-keyer/README.md

 #define HARDWARE_OPENCWKEYER_MK2 // https://github.com/ok1cdj/OpenCWKeyerMK2  edit these files: keyer_features_and_options_opencwkeyer_mk2.h keyer_pin_settings_opencwkeyer_mk2.h keyer_settings_opencwkeyer_mk2.h
 ```

-- Make sure you have the right settings in the Arduino IDE: Board (Arduino Nano), Processor (ATmega328p - Old bootloader), and the right COM port.
+- Now make sure you have the right settings in the Arduino IDE: Board (Arduino Nano), Processor (ATmega328p - Old bootloader), and the right COM port.

 - In the Menu, select Sketch, and then Upload.